jgswift/qtil/README.md

 ### Chain

 The chaining mechanism favors convention over configuration.
-The chainable methods are populated by all of the classes in a certain namespace.
+Chainable methods are populated by all of the classes in a certain namespace.

 The namespace is customizable but defaults to the name of the class.